 From ArcGIS Pro, you can author and share web scene layers that are stored as items in your active portal.
 3D point, multipatch, and LiDAR data can be shared as a web scene layer from either a local or global scene.

-The privilege to publish hosted scene layers is required to share a scene layer.
-Scene layers with associated feature layers additionally require the privilege to publish hosted feature layers when sharing to ArcGIS Online and ArcGIS Enterprise with the option to copy all data, sharing to ArcGIS Enterprise with the option to reference registered data instead requires the privilege to publish server-based layers.
+The privilege to publish hosted scene layers is required to share a web scene layer.
+Web scene layers with associated feature layers additionally require the privilege to publish hosted feature layers when sharing to ArcGIS Online and ArcGIS Enterprise with the option to copy all data; sharing to ArcGIS Enterprise with the option to reference registered data instead requires the privilege to publish server-based layers.